waterso8/phy482-waterso8/feedback.md

 In this file, I will compile your feedback (and grade) for your project homework problems in reverse chronological order.
 Please do not alter this file and if you do, make sure to add and commit the new version to your repository before turning in the next assignment.
 Thanks, Danny

+## Assignment 6

+Alyssa, great update.
+You've done a good job of summarizing Monte Carlo sims in general and showing how they apply to this situtation.
+I would like to see you try to intepret the figures (2 and 3) a bit more in the paper as they really discuss the predictions that the simulations suggest.
+So, think about the output of the simulations and what they mean for lightning.
+Also, and you already know this, you will need to present a complete discussion/conclusions.
+That all being said, I'm really glad you are doing this because it's such a unique idea that brings in a cool modeling process.
+Great work!

+* Score: 20/20

 ## Assignment 5

 Alyssa, great idea to present a couple of options here.
 I think of the two, the Monte Carlo work is more aligned with the spirit of the paper (i.e., present how people model these really cool phenomenon).
 So, I'd usggest that you do more general unpacking of Monte Carlo simulations and how they are developed, then dig into the specifics of how the simulations that you are presenting in the paper using Monte Carlo.
 Typically, in Monte Carlo sims you are using so sort of random process to gain a statistical measure of something (that's a general statement), but if you think about finding pi. you randomly drop dots and then you count all the dots inside the unit circle compared to all the ones you dropped.
 So see if you can come up with the way the lightning is modeled with the MC sim at that level of discussion.